Free-fall in a uniform gravitational field in non-commutative quantum mechanics: The GRANIT experiment: an upper-bound on

-Having found the bound states of a particle in a non-commutative gravitational quantum well, we can now constraint the value of the non-commutative parameter, by resorting to data of the experiment performed by Nesvizhevsky {\it et al.} - the {\it Grenoble experiment} \cite{nevishevisky_1}-\cite{nevishevisky_3}.
+Having found the bound states of a particle in a non-commutative gravitational quantum well, we can now constrain the value of the non-commutative parameter, by resorting to data of the experiment performed by Nesvizhevsky et al. - the GRANIT experiment \cite{Nesvizhevsky:2002,Nesvizhevsky:2005ss}.
 In this experiment the lowest quantum bound states of neutrons on free-fall in the Earth's gravitational field were observed and their energy determined.
-Due to the weaker strength of gravity, as compared to nuclear and electromagnetic interactions, this experiment provided another manifestation of the quantum nature of matter, but now under challeging, extremely sensible experimental designed conditions, being another striking observation of the wave behaviour of matter in a gravitational field \footnote{An earlier experiment in which the quantum, wave nature of matter was manifested, due to its interaction with the Earth's gravitational field, is that of the observation of gravitationally induced quantum interference of neutrons \cite{cow}.}.
+Due to the weaker strength of gravity, as compared to nuclear and electromagnetic interactions, it is very difficult to perform experiments in which gravity plays a role in the manifestation of the quantum nature of matter.
+Thus the GRANIT experiment, performed under challenging, extremely sensitive experimental designed conditions, is another striking observation of the wave behavior of matter in a gravitational field (an earlier experiment in which the quantum, wave nature of matter was manifested, due to its interaction with the Earth's gravitational field, is that of the observation of gravitationally induced quantum interference of neutrons \cite{Werner:1975wf}.
+The data of this experiment could also be used to constrain the value of $\theta\,$).
 This was achieved by means of a gravitational quantum well, formed by the Earth's gravitational field and a horizontal reflecting mirror (considered as perfectly reflecting).
 Due to their charge neutrality, long lifetime, and low mass, neutrons are suitable to perform this kind of experiment, in which the effect of the interactions other than gravity must be negligible.
 A horizontal beam of ultracold neutrons was thus allowed to fall freely, flying above the reflecting mirror at the bottom.
 As no forces act on neutrons horizontally and just gravity acts vertically, we have a gravitational potential well along the latter direction.
-For details on the experimental setup, see \cite{nevishevisky_1}-\cite{nevishevisky_3}.
+For details on the experimental setup, see \cite{Nesvizhevsky:2002,Nesvizhevsky:2005ss}.